GRACE COVENANT ACADEMY FALL 2021 – 2022 COVID PLANS

 In the event that a student or a family member living under the same roof shows symptoms of COVID-19 or is tested for COVID-19, we will follow guidelines provided by the Centers for Disease Control (CDC), the North Carolina Department of Health and Human Services (NCDHHS), and the Mecklenburg County Department of Health for isolation, quarantine, and contact tracing.
 The following are some of the guidelines for responding to symptoms and/or the need for testing.
 This list is not comprehensive nor is it intended to replace CDC, NCDHHS, or Mecklenburg County Health Department guidelines.

-- In the event that a student develops symptoms of COVID-19, that student should stay home and contact a health professional to determine if a test is appropriate.
-A student should not return to school until he/she has been cleared by a health professional to return to school (typically after testing negative) and/or being symptom free for at least three days.
+- In the event that a student or staff member develops symptoms of COVID-19, that student should stay home and contact a health professional to determine if a test is appropriate.
+This individual should not return to school until he/she has been cleared by a health professional to return to school (typically after testing negative) and/or being symptom free for at least three days.

 - If a student or any household member living under the same roof tests positive for COVID-19, please contact the Grace Covenant Academy office immediately.
-We will consult with the Mecklenburg County Health Department and relevant medical authorities to determine a timetable for return to school and to provide support during needed quarantine.
+We will consult with our health counsel and Mecklenburg County Health Department in all circumstances.

-- Each case of potential COVID-19 transmission will be handled on a case-by-case basis in conversation with you, the Mecklenburg County Health Department, and school personnel, giving you enough information to make decisions while protecting the confidentiality of our employees, students, and families.
+- Each case of potential COVID-19 transmission will be handled on a case-by-case basis in conversation with you, the Mecklenburg County Health Department, and school personnel as needed, giving you enough information to make decisions while protecting the confidentiality of our employees, students, and families.

 DETERMINING WHEN TO CLOSE

 Should a student or employee test positive for COVID-19 in your child’s class there is exposure, we will monitor and evaluate the need to close a class or make other arrangements for learning.
 GCA classes will either remain open or pivot to virtual learning as a whole class.
 There is no plan to engage hybrid learning at this time.